 To this day the Panorama broadcast remains one of the most famous and popular April Fool's Day hoaxes of all time.
+It is ranked #1 in this site's list of the Top 100 April Fool Hoaxes of all time.
 It is also believed to be the first time the medium of television was used to stage an April Fool's Day hoax.

 Charles de Jaeger